How to reduce corporation tax in the UK

 Buy tools via the business

 Whether it’s office equipment, computers, or software, purchasing essential business tools through your company is another way to reduce your tax bill.
-These purchases are considered allowable expenses, meaning they lower your taxable profits.

 To make the most of this, buy all necessary tools directly through your business and keep receipts for everything.
-As long as the purchases are genuinely used for the business, HMRC will accept them as tax-deductible expenses.

-Make an employer pension contribution
+Make employer pension contributions

 Contributing to an employer pension plan is a smart move for your future and tax bill.